naotokui/penseur/README.md

 # Once you've saved encodings to a file, you can load them back into the model using the load method
 p.load('test')

 # Test sentences against the vector space.
-This will return the top sentences that most resemble the input
+This will return the sentences that most resemble the input
 p.nn("Where are my pants?")

 # You can also request a specific number of results